Overview of Herpes Infections

-Clinical uses: Genital herpes, orolabial herpes and VZV infections.
+Clinical uses: Genital herpes, herpes labialis and VZV infections.
 Only oral formulation is available.

 Adverse effects/toxicity: Valacyclovir has almost the same metabolism as acyclovir, making it a safe medication.
 In high doses, symptoms like confusion, seizures and hallucinations have been reported, but are rare.
 Gastrointestinal intolerance, thrombotic thrombocytopenic purpura and hemolytic uremic syndrome are possible, but extremely rare.

 Contraindications: Previous allergic reactions to acyclovir or penciclovir.